ndlib/bendo/README.md

 Before committing, run `go fmt` on the repository.
 We also use `go vet` and `golint` occasionally, but for now they are not required on each check-in.

+# Releasing New Versions

+1. Add the new version to the CHANGELOG.md along with a summary of the changes since the previous release.
+(A high level summary with attention paid to any gotchas when upgrading).
+2. Commit the edits
+3. Tag the git repo with the new version using `git tag -a v2016.1 -m 'Tag v2016.1'` where each occurrence of "v2016.1" is replaced with the version number.
+I've been prefixing the git tags for versions with a lower case "v".

 # TODO

  * Update README to have